tdavis24/RoutineHelperApp/GitHubCommands.md

 ```git
 git commit -m "Enter your commit comments here"
 ```
 This command is used to commit any changes to the repo.
-When making commits, you are required to have a comment explaining any changes made to the folders and if there is anything that still needs to be done to the codeabse that was changed, i.e. testing, debugging, finishing program logic, etc. If any commits are made that do not have a comment, they will be rolled back until a comment has been added.
+When making commits, you are required to have a comment explaining any changes made to the folders and if there is anything that still needs to be done to the codeabse that was changed (i.e. testing, debugging, finishing program logic, etc.).
+If any commits are made that do not have a comment, they will be rolled back until a comment has been added.

 ```git
 git push origin <branch_name>
 ```
 This command is used to actually upload the changes made to the repo.
-The branch name should match the branch you used when checking out the folders, which could be main or a branch dedicated to you alone, depending on if we are using branches or not.
+The branch name should match the branch you used when checking out the folders, which could be `main` or a branch dedicated to you (i.e. `EthansBranch`, `MichaelsBranch`, or `TannersBranch`).

 ## 4. `Creating a merge request ro merge your branch into the main branch`